 Everything that goes down the drain seems to disappear magically.
 The truth is, it's following what could be a difficult path into the city sewer.

 To help your sewage successfully get to the main line, protect your pipes.
-Add mesh drain covers over the bathtub, kitchen and laundry room drain.
+Add mesh drain covers over the bathtub, kitchen, and laundry room drains.

 Maintain the Storm Sewer